CjanH/Bioinformatics-project/README.md

 Run the resulting vcf file from step 2 through Ensembl’s Variant Effect Predictor against the Ensembl/GENCODE transcripts database and download the txt file.

 **Step 4:**
-Rename the txt file to r_script_input.txt and run the R-script (r-script_disease_causing_genes_filtering_V2.R) provided in the Github repository on the txt file to filter unneeded information with Rstudio, which can be done in Galaxy or on your local device.
+Download the gene_list.csv file and rename the txt file to r_script_input.txt.
+Run the R-script (r-script_disease_causing_genes_filtering_V2.R) provided in the Github repository on the txt file to filter unneeded information with Rstudio, which can be done in Galaxy or on your local device.
+But first set a working directory (all the files needs to be in the working directory for the script to work properly).

 You can find the example output in this GitHub repository in the Example_outputs folder.